 If you are a coffee addict, you might find yourself dreading that upcoming trip because you don’t know how you’re going to cope with stale or burnt coffee from the hotel lobby or corner diner.
-It’s a major dilemma, and one that many coffee loving traveler has struggled with, but thankfully you can avoid the whole problem with what I would consider to be the best travel coffee maker out there…
+It’s a major dilemma, and one that many coffee loving traveler has struggled with, but thankfully you can avoid the whole problem with what I would consider being the best travel coffee maker out there…

 And the good news is that you don’t have to settle for Kuerig coffee or Starbucks Via packs while on the road.
 You can make a truly great cup of coffee easily, no matter where you are in the world.